sean6541/op9_fullres_unlocker/README.md

 # OnePlus 9 Series Full Resolution Unlocker

 Magisk module that unlocks full resolution (48MP main and 50MP ultrawide) RAW on the OnePlus 9 series.
-Only OxygenOS 13 based ROMs are supported.
+Only OxygenOS 13 based ROMs are supported at the moment.
 Will break most third party camera apps save for GCAM.

 ## How To Install: